danmons/mame_raspberrypi_cross_compile/README.md

 ## Compile speed

 crosstool-NG can take a while to compile - 30 minutes to an hour per environment (2 environments built, one for 32bit, one for 64bit).
 However this only needs to be done once to create the build environment.
-For future versions of MAME, you can keep the existined environment.
+For future versions of MAME, you can keep the existing environment.

 MAME's compile time depends on how many cores you assign to the compiler (edit `conf/settings.ini` and change the `MAMECOMPILECORES` value).
 Be warned that this can consume quite a lot of RAM.
 It's recommended to install a tool like HTOP (`sudo apt install -y htop`) and monitor this as the compile runs.
 Watch the `Mem` (Memory/RAM) row, and if the green bar consumes 100%, and the `Swp` (Swap, or on-disk virtual memory swap) begins to grow rapidly, cancel the compile job immediately with Control+C.